-The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 5% of the expenditures Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.
+The board of directors has established a minimum fund balance policy 6022 for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District shall maintain a general fund budget that includes a commitment of at least one month's operating expenditures towards a minimum fund balance.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.

-NOTE 14: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS
+NOTE 15: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS